Javen05/Frontend-Questionnaire-Builder/README.md

 ### 3. Dashboard that shows historical form submissions
-  - Can download to JSON or CSV
+  - Can download to CSV
   - Can view submitted responses in the form itself